-- T1.5 The Council will protect canal corridors from developments that would prejudice canal maintenance and operations, navigation for leisure or freight purposes, and the public's access to towpaths.
-The Council will work with British Waterways to identify key sites for mooring, refuelling and other boating services and protect them from inappropriate development. - 4.27 This policy is limited to the transport aspects of canals.
-It applies to the towpaths and waterway of the Huddersfield Narrow Canal, which was restored for full navigation in 2001, and will apply to the Rochdale Canal when restoration is completed in 2002.
-Although the canal corridors will primarily be used for leisure, potential for local waterborne transport of goods exists.

-4.28 In terms of access for recreational purposes, the policy also applies to towpaths along the remaining open section of the disused Manchester and Ashton-under-Lyne Canal that runs from Crime Lake, along Daisy Nook Country Park to Ashton Road.
+- T1.5 T1.4 The Council will protect canal corridors from developments that would prejudice canal maintenance and operations, navigation for leisure or freight purposes, and the public's access to towpaths.
+The Council will work with British Waterways to identify key sites for mooring, refuelling and other boating services and protect them from inappropriate development. - 4.27 4.26 This policy is limited to the transport aspects of canals.
+It applies to the towpaths and waterways of the Huddersfield Narrow Canal, which was restored for full navigation in 2001, and will apply to the Rochdale Canal when restoration is completed in 2002 which have been restored to full navigation.
+Although the canal corridors will primarily be used for leisure, potential for local water-borne transport of goods exists.
+However, English Nature and the Greater Manchester Ecology Unit will be consulted in relation to any boating-related development proposals to ensure that the nature conservation interests of the canals are protected, particularly in relation to habitats and species.
+Where a key site along a canal has been identified by British Waterways for mooring, refuelling or other boating facilities, the Council will consider this a material consideration in considering any development proposed on land that includes the site.
+This approach currently applies to the Rochdale Canal corridor in the Failsworth District Centre area (Rochdale Canal Corridor Strategy, March 2003). - 4.28 4.27 In terms of access for recreational purposes, the policy also applies to towpaths along the remaining open section of the disused Manchester and Ashton-under-Lyne Canal that runs from Crime Lake, along Daisy Nook Country Park to Ashton Road.